H. H. Holmes: Capture and execution

 Sketch of Holmes during his execution while he was making his final address.

-On May 7, 1896, Holmes was hanged at Moyamensing Prison for the murder of Pitezel.
-Until the moment of his death, Holmes remained calm and amiable, showing very few signs of fear, anxiety, or depression.
-Despite this, he asked for his coffin to be contained in concrete and buried ten feet deep, because he was concerned body snatchers would steal his body and use it for dissection.
-Holmes's neck did not break; he instead strangled to death slowly, twitching for over fifteen minutes before being pronounced dead.
+On May 7, 1896, Holmes was hanged at Moyamensing Prison.
+Until the moment of his death, he remained calm and amiable, showing very few signs of fear, anxiety or depression.
+Despite this, he asked for his coffin to be encased in concrete and buried ten feet deep, concerned that body snatchers would steal his body and use it for dissection.
+Holmes' neck did not break; he instead strangled to death slowly, twitching for over fifteen minutes before being pronounced dead.

-Upon his execution, Holmes's body was interred in an unmarked grave at Holy Cross Cemetery, a Catholic cemetery in the Philadelphia Western suburb of Yeadon, Pennsylvania.
-On New Year's Eve 1909, Hedgepeth, who had been pardoned for informing on Holmes, was shot and killed by Police Officer Edward Jaburek during a hold-up at a Chicago bar.
-On March 7, 1914, the Chicago Tribune reported that, with the death of Patrick Quinlan, the former caretaker of the "Castle", "the mysteries of Holmes's castle" would remain unexplained.
+Upon his execution, Holmes's body was interred in an unmarked grave at Holy Cross Cemetery, a Catholic cemetery in Yeadon, Pennsylvania.
+On New Year's Eve 1909, Hedgepeth, who had been pardoned for informing on Holmes, was shot and killed by Chicago police officer Edward Jaburek during a hold-up at a bar.
+On March 7, 1914, the Chicago Tribune reported that, with the death of Patrick Quinlan, the former janitor of the "Castle", "the mysteries of Holmes's castle" would remain unexplained.
 Quinlan had committed suicide by taking strychnine.
 His body was found in his bedroom with a note that read: "I couldn't sleep."
-Quinlan's surviving relatives claimed he had been "haunted" for several months and was suffering from hallucinations.
+His surviving relatives claimed he had been "haunted" for several months and was suffering from hallucinations.

-The Castle itself was damaged by a fire in August 1895.
+The "Castle" itself was damaged by a fire in August 1895.
 Two men were seen entering the back of the building at 9 p.m.
 About half an hour later, they were seen exiting the building and rapidly running away.
 Following several explosions, the castle went up in flames.
 Afterwards, investigators found a half-empty gas can underneath the back steps of the building.
 The building survived the fire and remained in use until it was torn down in 1938.
 The site is currently occupied by the Englewood branch of the United States Postal Service.

-In 2017, during allegations Holmes had escaped execution, Holmes's body was exhumed for testing led by Janet Monge of the University of Pennsylvania Museum of Archaeology and Anthropology.
-Due to his coffin being contained in concrete, his body was found to not have decomposed normally.
+In 2017, during allegations Holmes had escaped execution, his body was exhumed for testing led by Janet Monge of the University of Pennsylvania Museum of Archaeology and Anthropology.
+Due to his coffin being encased in concrete, his body was found to not have decomposed normally.
 His clothes were almost perfectly preserved and his moustache was found to be intact.
 The body was positively identified by his teeth as being that of Holmes.
 He was then reburied.